shinyay/kubernetes-introduction-from-docker/chapter-11.md

 # Chapter 11: Let's Touch on Observability and Monitoring

-Now that you understand how applications are developed and deployed onto Kubernetes (Chapter 10), a crucial next step is understanding what's happening *inside* your applications and the cluster itself.
-This is where observability and monitoring come in.
-This chapter will introduce these concepts, explaining why they are vital for maintaining healthy and performant Kubernetes environments.
+Now that you understand how applications are developed and deployed onto Kubernetes (Chapter 10), we need to address a critical question: How do you know when something goes wrong in production?
+As we've seen in our "break and fix" exercises, troubleshooting requires information.
+This is where observability and monitoring come in - they're your eyes and ears inside the complex Kubernetes environment.
+Without good observability, you're essentially troubleshooting in the dark.
+This chapter will introduce these concepts, explaining why they are vital for maintaining healthy applications and efficiently resolving issues when they inevitably arise.

 ---